Company logo | Codica

 • You will have to hire specialists responsible for ad selling.

-With the Premium SaaS price model by Spotify, users can listen to music without ads.
+With Spotify's Premium SaaS price model, users can listen to music without ads.

 Credit-based pricing

-Sometimes a customer wants to use a specific service but is unsure when and to what extent.
-In this case, the credit-based SaaS pricing model suits best.
+Sometimes, a customer wants to use a specific service but is unsure when and to what extent.
+In this case, the credit-based SaaS pricing model is the best.

 With this approach, a user pays for a specific unit of products or services.
 If the needs increase, the user will purchase additional credits.
 The main peculiarity of this model is that a customer is charged before using a package of products or services.